Bhavana4307/she-can-foundation-form/README.md

-# she-can-foundation-form
-Simple form created for She Can Foundation Internship task

 # She Can Foundation Form

-This project is a simple web form created as part of the Full Stack Development Internship Task.
+This project is a simple web form created as part of the Full Stack Development Internship Task by She Can Foundation.

 ## Features